-New Home Closings and Prices in Greenville Gain According to Latest Figures
+New Home Sales and Prices Decline in Greenville According to Newest Data

-In January, closings of new homes grew year-over-year in the Greenville, NC market, but the percentage bump was less than December 2013, suggesting the market may be leveling.
-Closings climbed 21.1% from a year earlier to 23.
-This came on the heels of a 93.3% boost year-over-year in December.
+In April, there was a decline year-over-year in new home closings in the Greenville, NC market, but the percentage fall was less than that of March 2014, hinting that the market may be strengthening.
+New home closings saw a fall of 26.5% from the year earlier to 25.
+This came on the heels of a 33.3% fall year-over-year in March.

-A total of 305 new homes were sold during the 12 months that ended in January, up from 301 for the year that ended in December.
+A total of 291 new homes were sold during the 12 months that ended in April, down from 300 for the year that ended in March.

 Pricing and Mortgage Trends